 In December 1994, we adopted the 1994 Long-Term Incentive and Stock Award Plan, which amended and restated our 1993 stock option plan.
 On December 9, 1997, the stockholders of Hain approved an amendment to increase the number of shares issuable under the 1994 Long Term Incentive and Stock Award Plan by 345,000 to 1,200,000 shares.
-In December 1998, the plan was further amended to increase the number of shares issuable by 1,200,000 bringing the total shares issuable under this plan to 2,400,000.
+In December 1998, the plan was further amended to increase the number of shares issuable under this plan to 2,400,000.
+In December 1999, the plan was further amended to increase the number of shares issuable under this plan to 2,400,000.
 In December 1999, the plan was further amended to increase the number of shares issuable by 1,000,000 bringing the total shares issuable under this plan to 3,400,000.
-In May 2000, the plan was further amended to increase the number of shares issuable by 3,000,000 bringing the total shares issuable under this plan to 6,400,000.
+In May 2000, the plan was further amended to increase the number of shares issuable under this plan to 6,400,000.
 The plan provides for the granting of incentive stock options to employees, directors and consultants to purchase shares of our common stock.
 All of the options granted to date under the plan have been incentive and non-qualified stock options providing for exercise prices equivalent to the fair market price at date of grant, and expire ten years after date of grant.
 Vesting terms are determined at the discretion of the Company.
-During 2003, options to purchase 565,000 shares were granted at prices ranging from \$12.13 to \$16.30 per share.
-During 2004, options to purchase 195,550 shares were granted at prices ranging from \$18.25 to \$20.90.
-During 2005, options to purchase 212,500 shares were granted at a price of \$16.01.
+During 2003, options to purchase 195,550 shares were granted at prices ranging from \$12.13 to \$16.30 per share.
+During 2004, options to purchase 212,500 shares were granted at a price of \$16.01.
 At June 30, 2005, 5,832 options were available for grant under this plan.

 In October 2002, we adopted a new Long-Term Incentive and Stock Award Plan.
 The plan provides for the granting of stock options and other equity awards to employees, directors and consultants to purchase shares of our common stock.
 An aggregate of 1,600,000 shares of common stock were originally reserved for issuance under this plan.
 In December 2003, the plan was amended to increase the number of shares issuable by 1,500,000 shares to 3,100,000 shares.
 All of the options granted to date under the plan have been incentive and non-qualified stock options providing for exercise price equivalent to the fair market price at the date of grant and expire ten years after the date of grant.
 Vesting terms are determined at the discretion of the Company.
 During 2003, options to purchase 1,471,200 shares were granted at prices ranging from \$11.84 to \$16.24 per share.
-During 2004, options to purchase 116,300 shares were granted at prices ranging from \$15.85 to \$18.63 per share.
-During 2005, options to purchase 1,545,400 shares were granted at prices ranging from \$15.85 to \$18.63 per share.
-During 2005, options to purchase At June 30, 2005, 92,200 options were available for grant under this plan.
+During 2004, options to purchase 1,545,400 shares were granted at prices ranging from \$15.85 to \$18.63 per share.
+At June 30, 2005, 92,200 options were available for grant under this plan.